Chisw/gagu/gagu-website/src/pages/docs/development/dev-and-build.md

 - `version tag` in `gagu/README.md`
 - `version field` in `gagu/gagu-website/.env`

-2. Sync dependencies in `gagu/gagu-back-end/package.json` to `gagu/package.json`.
+2. Sync dependencies in `gagu/gagu-back-end/package.json` to `gagu/package.json`

-3. Run build script `yarn build:bin`, refer to [./build.sh](https://github.com/Chisw/gagu/blob/main/build.sh).
+3. Run build script `yarn build:bin`, refer to [./build.sh](https://github.com/Chisw/gagu/blob/main/build.sh)

-4. Dry run publish, update package size info, publish to NPM.
+4. Dry run publish, update package size info, publish to NPM

 ## Build Desktop Version

-1. The desktop version needs to complete the previous built step above.
+1. The desktop version needs to complete the previous built step above

-2. Install the dependencies in `gagu/package.json`, yes, this is a bit redundant, this is caused by the original decision to put the three parts in the same repository, fortunately, it is not a big problem.
+2. Install the dependencies in `gagu/package.json`, yes, this is a bit redundant, this is caused by the original decision to put the three parts in the same repository, fortunately, it is not a big problem

-3. Execute `yarn pkg` in the `gagu` directory, actually execute `pkg . --out-path=pkg`, you need to install Vercel/pkg globally in advance `npm install -g pkg`.
+3. Execute `yarn pkg` in the `gagu` directory, actually execute `pkg . --out-path=pkg`, you need to install Vercel/pkg globally in advance `npm i -g pkg`

-4. The built content will appear in `gagu/pkg`.
+4. The built content will appear in `gagu/pkg`

 ## Thanks